-OSHA says simple tap water is adequate to help keep workers hydrated.
-But some of these other options do more than just replace water lost to perspiration.
-The right product using the right formulation will also deliver essential minerals — without piling on too much sugar.
+While cool water will often get the job done, some of the other options can offer additional benefits.
+The right product using the right formulation will also deliver essential minerals.
 They'll also taste better.
 And because workers know you've gone out of your way to provide something tasty and nutritious to drink, they'll probably be appreciative and become more loyal.

 Handing out individual bottles of water or sports drinks might sound like the least complex option.
 It can get costly, however.
 It may also be difficult for some employees to keep their bottles with them while they work.
 It can also be a challenge to keep those beverages cold.

-Powder sports drink mixes come in various sizes and quantities.
+Powder sports drink mixes come in various sizes, quantities, and flavors.
 Small packets are designed for individual bottles of water.
-Larger pouches and bags are designed to make as much as a gallon to several gallons at a time.
-If you're running a multi-person crew on a jobsite, it probably makes sense to go bigger, which will help stretch your dollar further.
+Larger bags and canisters allow you to make gallons at a time.

 Sports drink companies aren't the only game in town when it comes to powder mixes.
 Several nutrition companies offer specialized product lines geared toward dehydration prevention.
 Two in particular come to mind: Pedialyte and DripDrop ORS.
-Each offers powder mixes, while Pedialyte also offers a ready-to-drink liquid.

 If a construction company decides that powder mixes make the most sense, it will need a plan for mixing and delivering a drinkable beverage at the jobsite.
 Accessibility is of utmost importance.

 A rugged, portable, easy-to-use cooler is essential.
-Popular brands like Igloo, Coleman and YETI make insulated coolers that keep ice and beverages cold for hours.
+Popular brands like Igloo, Coleman, and YETI make insulated coolers that keep ice and beverages cold for hours.
 Smaller 1-gallon options are great for individual users, while much larger coolers are also available for entire crews to share.
-Look for features that make the coolers easy to lift and wheel around.
-Additionally, features that make it easy and sanitary for workers to quickly dispense some beverage into a cup is helpful.
+Look for features that make the coolers easy to lift, carry or wheel around.

 Speaking of cups, that's another component for a construction company to think about.
 Some employees may have their own insulated tumblers they can use.
 But for most of the crew, that probably isn't practical.
-Disposable paper cups represent a safe, sanitary and cost-effective option.
-A company may even want to look into a cup dispenser if their cooler doesn’t have one.
+Disposable paper cups represent a safe, sanitary, and cost-effective option.
+A construction company may even want to look into mounting a cup dispenser if their cooler doesn’t have one.
 These types of products are widely available from a variety of retailers and hardware stores.

-The bottom line is that construction companies must always take heat stress and dehydration seriously.
-By having a plan in place to make staying hydrated easy, workers will see how seriously you're taking it — and then they will, too.
+The bottom line is that construction companies must always take dehydration seriously.
+By having a plan to make staying hydrated easy, workers will see how seriously you're taking it — and then they will, too.